Agnessofia/coda22/03_basics.md

 -   "=" is also possible, but "\<-" is a better choice because
     1.  "=" is already present inside some commands, so "\<-" is exclusive of variable attribution
-    2.  "\<-" brings us some direction regarding the attribution
+    2.  "\<-" represents the direction of an attribution

 1. There are some kinds of data in R, the basic ones are: